rohanfray/IS606_Collab_1/IS606_Sandwich.md

 ### General Strategy

 Sandwiches sold is a discrete variable and therefore can be estimated using a probability mass function.
-We forecasted demand using two different probability distributions.
+We forecast demand using two different probability distributions.
 The first was to use the historical frequency: This distribution would match the probability ($X=x$) of the preceding period.

 ![plot of chunk unnamed-chunk-3](./IS606_Sandwich_files/figure-html/unnamed-chunk-3.png)

-The second one is based on the frequency distribtutions suggest a probability distribution.
+The second one is based on the frequency distributions suggest a probability distribution.
 Since, there is no constraint on the number of events and the outcomes are independent, we chose Poisson distribution as a candidate.
-In order to use Poisson distribution, we calculated lambda from historica data that gave us sandwich demand per day.
+In order to use Poisson distribution, we calculated lambda from historical data that gave us sandwich demand per day.

 ![plot of chunk unnamed-chunk-4](./IS606_Sandwich_files/figure-html/unnamed-chunk-4.png)

 James previously supplied sandwiches at a mostly fixed amount.
-We used a fixed supply model for the historical distribution but modeled the poisson distribution under both fixed and variable supply assumptions.
+We used a fixed supply model for the historical distribution but modeled the Poisson distribution under both fixed and variable supply assumptions.

 A 130-day period was chosen to match the timeline of the given data.
-This allows for direct benchmarking (given below assumptions) against 1) profits that James actually made in the preceding 130 days, and 2) a gold standard profit margin that was achievable over 130 days if supply always met demand every day.
+This allows for direct bench-marking (given below assumptions) against 1) profits that James actually made in the preceding 130 days, and 2) a gold standard profit margin that was achievable over 130 days if supply always met demand every day.

 ### General Assumptions